ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. That the client controls the private key of the account key pair, and

-2. that the client controls the identifier in question.
+2. That the client controls the identifier in question.

 This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate